| GENERAL INFO (Jump to Diary)|

 I enjoy the rest of the waste covered collections, but skip the major mart of the park.
 I have another botanical garden in sight: Gents.
 Again, I pass through the farmland, but now, it is Dutch-flat.
 No reason to use the minor roads, except for the cosy farms - which I have plenty of photos of by now.
 The highways are in general in a bad state; uneven and with pot-holes.
 But the traffic smooth, and soon after, I'm in Gent.

 Exactly like last time I was in Gent, the one-way roads make it challenging.
 Especially as the GPS don't seem to give a dammed.
 Never the less, I find the Gent Botanical Garden, which closed at 12;00.
-Sunday closed.
+Tomorrow; Sunday is closed too.
 Well, I see the huge and beautiful pond from the fence, and head on.

 More flat landscape, and I'm at the coast in Veurne.
 It